-Individual awards of up to $10,000 will be given for research (Basic, Clinical, or Translational) projects and up to $5,000 for travel and training to further the applicant’s research career.
-The grant period is one year, with the earliest start date being July 1, 2020.
-Funded proposals should be completed and all expenditures incurred by no later than June 30, 2021 unless extension of a project period is formally approved.
+Individual awards of up to $10,000 will be given for research (Basic, Clinical, or Translational) projects, up to $5,000 for travel and training to further the applicant’s research career, or a combination award of research, travel and training not to exceed $10,000.
+The grant period is one year, with the earliest start date being July 1, 2021.
+Funded proposals should be completed and all expenditures incurred by no later than June 30, 2022 unless extension of a project period is formally approved.

 Nature of Request

 The awards are considered to be seed money.
 Applicants may request support for items or activities that will advance and benefit the applicant's own research career and professional stature.
 Examples include: purchasing a scientific instrument or services such as Next-Gen sequencing for your direct research; attending a research meeting; defraying tuition for scientific courses/additional degree; launching a pilot project; establishing a new research collaboration; or providing partial salary support for a research assistant.
 Funds may not be used as salary support for the award recipient.